Keerthan024/PromptPix/README.md

 ## 🎯 Main Goal

-To provide users with a seamless and creative platform where they can bring their imagination to life using AI-generated images. **Promptpix** also introduces a credit-based model with real-time payment processing, making it a complete SaaS product.
+To provide users with a seamless and creative platform where they can bring their imagination to life using AI-generated images. **PromptPix** also introduces a credit-based model with real-time payment processing, making it a complete SaaS product.

 ---